sfdc-aya/Salesforce-Developer-Portfolio/README.md

 # Salesforce-Developer-Portfolio
-Includes different business scenarios where Salesforce Apex is utilized to solve business problems through automation and manipulating data from the database.
+Includes different business scenarios where Salesforce Apex classes, triggers, asynchronous Apex are utilized to solve business problems through automation and manipulating data from the database.

 Introduction:
 Hello and welcome to my Salesforce Developer Portfolio!
 I'm Ayazhan Mukhammedova, a Salesforce professional with a diverse background in business analysis and Salesforce development.
 Over the past 5 years, I've had the privilege of working extensively in both roles, allowing me to bridge the gap between business requirements and technical solutions within the Salesforce ecosystem.

 My Skills and Expertise:
 Business Analysis (2.5 Years):